liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/11-making-themes-configurable-with-theme-settings.markdown

 # Making Configurable Theme Settings [](id=making-configurable-theme-settings)

-Every time you want to make a change to a theme, you have to make the change and then deploy it to your server.
-For a Site Administrator, this process can be tedious, especially if they just request a minor change to a theme, such as a banner color change.
-What if they decide they want to change it back?
-They have to go through the process again.
-For larger theme changes, this development process is unavoidable, but for smaller changes, there's a better way: configurable theme settings.
-The Theme Developer can control the visibility and value of theme elements and provide variations of theme elements for the Site Administrator to configure and choose from.
-Changes can be made on the fly through the control panel.
-No back and forth is needed.
+Every time you want to make a change to a theme, you must make the change and then deploy it to your server.
+For a Site Administrator, this process is tedious, especially if it's a minor change to a theme, such as a banner color change.
+What happens when it must be changed back?
+It must be deployed again.
+For larger theme changes, this process is unavoidable, but for smaller changes, there's a better way: configurable theme settings.
+The Theme Developer can control the visibility and value of theme elements and provide variations of theme elements for the Site Administrator to configure and choose in the Control Panel.
 This tutorial covers how to create configurable theme settings for your theme.

-Follow these steps to create configurable theme settings:
+Follow these steps:

 1. Open your theme's `WEB-INF/liferay-look-and-feel.xml` file, or create it if it doesn't exist, and follow the pattern below to nest a `<setting/>`